List of most massive stars: Complications with distance and obscuring clouds

 Since massive stars are rare, astronomers must look very far from Earth to find them.
-All the listed stars are many thousands of light years away, which makes measurements difficult.
+All the listed stars are many thousands of light years away making their light especially faint, which makes measurements difficult.
 In addition to being far away, many stars of such extreme mass are surrounded by clouds of outflowing gas created by extremely powerful stellar winds; the surrounding gas interferes with the already difficult-to-obtain measurements of stellar temperatures and brightnesses, which greatly complicates the issue of estimating internal chemical compositions and structures.

-This obstruction leads to difficulties in calculating parameters.
+This obscuration leads to difficulties in determining the parameters needed to calculate the star's mass.

-Both the obscuring clouds and the great distances make it difficult to judge whether the star is just a single supermassive object or, instead, a multiple star system.
-A number of the “stars” listed below may actually be two or more companions orbiting too closely to distinguish by our telescopes, each star being massive in itself but not necessarily “supermassive” to either be on this list, or near the top of it.
+Both the obscuring clouds and the great distances also make it difficult to judge whether the star is just a single supermassive object or, instead, a multiple star system.
+A number of the "stars" listed below may actually be two or more companions orbiting too closely for our telescopes to distinguish, each star possibly being massive in itself but not necessarily "supermassive" to either be on this list, or near the top of it.